-If you have any safeguarding concerns during this time you can contact the school office on 01253 878445 or email our Family Learning Mentor directly via the below email address;
+If you have any safeguarding concerns you can contact the school office on 01253 878445 or email our Family Learning Mentor directly via the below email address;

 Our Family Learning Mentor has a dedicated office, safe space and therapeutic area within school which can be accessed by any pupil who feels they require some extra space and/or support outside of the classroom environment.